sukesh-nf/Nexfrontier-website-V5/docs/production-handoff-nm.md

 - Production email implementation and provider are absent
 - Even once email is implemented, non-test investor issuance will still remain blocked while the placeholder NDA gate remains current

+BOTH GATES MUST BE SATISFIED BEFORE LIVE NON-TEST INVESTOR ISSUANCE.

+Neither gate prevents deployment and QA of the public website or QA/test-investor validation of the private investor system.

+Do not imply the placeholder NDA must be changed for public launch.

-**Do not imply email configuration alone enables live external investors.
-Both gates must be resolved.**
+Do not imply email configuration alone enables live external investors.

 ---